 When a monarch uses the coach, it is pulled by eight horses, on other occasion by six horses.
 The coach is quite heavy and more difficult even to drive because of the height of the coach: Wilhelmina had wished a coach she was able to stand upright in, including her hat.
 Luckily she wasn’t a very tall woman.
 The coach is also high so she could see her people when inside, and the people should also be able to see her.
 Furthermore the carriage wasn’t allowed to be that high, so it could drive through various gates.

 The coach can usually be found in the Royal Stables behind the Noordeinde Palace in The Hague.
 It is seldomly possible to see it from nearby.
 From November 2001 to January 2002 it was part of the wedding exhibition in the New Church in Amsterdam, in 2015 people could admire it during an event at Palace Het Loo.
 After Prinsjesdag 2015 the renovation of the Golden Coach started.
-This will take a few years.
+The work ended in 2021. it is not yet clear, whether the Golden Coach will be used again at Prinsjesdag in 2022.